Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • LabelEdit = 1 (tvwManual)

-We can change this through Code by adding the following lines in the Form_Load() Event Procedure:
+You can also make this change programmatically by adding the following lines to the Form_Load() event procedure:

 With Me.TreeView0.Object